User-Shabab/2024-GCSE-Revision/All/Chemistry paper2.md

 Hydrocarbon + Oxygen → Water + Carbon Dioxide
 ```

-Can do incomplete combustion (add on carbon monoxide on products side)
+Can do incomplete combustion (add on carbon and carbon monoxide on products side)

 ### Alkanes